wangting525/Incommensurate_Planewave/README.md

 D, Ψ = eigen(Array(H));
 ```

-Compute the plot the density of states.
+Compute and plot the density of states.
 ```julia
 λ = real.(D)
 σ = 0.1   # width for smearing